-- be generally considered in the final selection because it is he/she who is responsible for the performance of the new employee. - (vi) Medical Examination: After the selection decision and before the job offer is made, the candidate is required to undergo a medical fitness test.
+- (v) Selection Decision: The final decision has to be made from among the candidates who pass the tests, interviews and reference checks.
+The views of the concerned manager will be generally considered in the final selection because it is he/she who is responsible for the performance of the new employee. - (vi) Medical Examination: After the selection decision and before the job offer is made, the candidate is required to undergo a medical fitness test.
 The job offer is given to the candidate being declared fit after the medical examination. - (vii) Job Offer: The next step in the selection process is job offer to those applicants who have passed all the previous hurdles.
 Job offer is made through a letter of appointment/confirm his acceptance.
 Such a letter generally contains a date by which the appointee must report on duty.
-The appointee must be given reasonable time for reporting. - (viii)Contract of Employment: After the job offer has been made and candidate accepts the offer, certain documents need to be
+The appointee must be given reasonable time for reporting.